ex3m1024/urlme/README.md

 ## How to use

 * GET /list Returns all shortened URLs with original URLs and request IPs
-* POST /generate Shortens the specified URL, returns "code" that can be appended to "url.me/"
+* POST /generate Shortens the specified URL, returns "code" that can be appended to "url.me/".
+The supplied URL must be valid and can start with http://, https:// or ftp://
     Content-Type: application/json
     Data:
         {
             "url": "https://www.oracle.com"
         }
 * GET /{code} Redirects the user to the required webpage.
 If the code is incorrect, the user is redirected to url.me/
+*Example: url.me/17FDF2W*
 * GET /stats/ip Returns an array of IP and count pairs.
 The list contains unique IPs and count of unique URLs shortened with it

 ## How to extend